dylanroscover/Embody/README.md

 ## Usage
-Bring "Release/External-Tox-Saver.tox" into your project.
-It should immediately search for comps with the tag EXTERNALTOX.
+Bring "Release/Externalizer.tox" into your project.
+It should immediately search for comps with the tag 'tox'.
 If this is the first time you've opened it, you can start externalizing your tox files.

 ### Externalizing Tox Files
-Set the 'Comp to Externalize' parameter to the path of your comp, then hit Externalize.
+Save your project (ctrl-s).

 This will build a new directory in your project's folder to mirror your network.
 It will also create a "Backup" folder.
 Anytime this saves a tox, it saves the primary file as well as incrementally saves the tox into the backup folder.